Qiu-Shizheng/MetaboLM/README.md

 ## Simulated dataset
 Since the original data cannot be provided, we have provided a simulated dataset, simulated_metabolomics_data.csv, that has a similar distribution and the same metabolite composition as the original dataset.

+## Weight
+The weight for pre-training model is available at https://figshare.com/s/bd69f74785946802b585